-From an internal point of view, the College's Internal (Educational) Quality Assurance mechanism has been documented to a satisfactory degree.
+Quality assurance has been documented from an internal point of view to a satisfactory degree.
 An internal quality committee meets three times a year to discuss and resolve quality assurance issues.
 Processes for identifying academic fraud appear to be documented in the College's Quality Assurance policies.